Skip to main content

 • story

-• “There's supposed to be some lighthearted tongue-in-cheek story, but it's just the usual high school fanfic trash coupled with the usual bad map design and other general lazy filling out of the RPG Maker templates, putting this once more towards the bottom of the pile when it comes to RPG Maker garbage.”
+• “There's supposed to be some lighthearted, tongue-in-cheek story, but it's just the usual high school fanfic trash coupled with bad map design and lazy filling out of RPG maker templates, making it one of the worst RPG maker games.”

 • “I couldn't even figure out what the story was saying at times.”